 1. Shift into a new career path

 The need to change career paths is one of the most important examples of a career goal.
-Many professionals find themselves unhappy with their current position or current employer because it is not a good fit for their skills and qualifications.
-It’s not uncommon for career changes to be among people’s lon- term career goals.
+Many professionals find themselves unhappy with their current position due to a desire for increased flexibility, higher pay, and greater job satisfaction.
+As such, it’s not uncommon for career changes to be among people’s long-term career goals.

-They want to find potential employers and positions with job descriptions that fit the essential skills they possess.
+Professionals may also want to find potential employers and positions with job descriptions that better fit the skills they possess.

 2. Experience career stability

 Stability is one of the top career goals anyone could have.
-The job market is highly competitive with many more skilled or more experienced individuals who might be vying for your current position.
-Developing new skills and making connections should be a top-of-mind career goal example.
+The job market is highly competitive, and many more skilled or more experienced individuals might be vying for your current position.
+Developing new skills and making connections should be a top-of-mind career goal.

-To succeed at achieving your career goal of stability, you need to focus on gaining more experience, time management skills, and your personal brand.
-Aiming for stability can overlap with other career goals examples that are listed here.
+To succeed at achieving your career goal of stability, you need to focus on gaining more experience, time management skills, and developing your personal brand.
+Aiming for stability can overlap with other career goal examples that are listed here.

 3. Advance to a leadership position

-Advancing to leadership positions is another common career goal example.
-To achieve this career goal, you need to possess leadership skills or train to develop the essential skills to become a project manager or assume any similar positions.
+Advancing to leadership positions is another common career goal.
+To achieve this, you need to possess leadership skills or train to develop them.
+A key way of developing these skills is to seek out leadership mentoring, which will equip you with everything you need to excel in your current position or assume a new leadership role.

 4. Work towards personal development